 What if the house falls in value?

 Unlike with an ordinary mortgage, this might benefit you slightly because you will owe less accordingly on the equity loan.
 The 20% proportion stands as the value of the house changes.
 Even if the government stumped up £80k towards a £400k purchase, if that house drops in value to £350000, your loan value would reduce to 20% of £350k.
 The government portion of the loan becomes £70k instead.
 (But your house is still worth less than when you bought it, which is a can-open-worms-everywhere situation).

 The loan is supposed to cushion you personally if you fall into negative equity on an ordinary mortgage.
-For instance, let’s say you qualify for a 95% mortgage without the Help to Buy loan.
+For instance, let’s say you qualify for a 95% mortgage without the Help to Buy loan (and that 95% mortgages are available.
+They do sometimes go walkies).
 You are taking a much bigger risk.
 If you took a 95% mortgage without Help to Buy on a £400k house, you alone would have borrowed from the bank £380k before interest.

 If your house drops in value to £350000, your mortgage will now be worth more than your house.
 This is negative equity.
 (Of course, most of us wouldn’t qualify for a 95% mortgage on a £400k property without government help, so maybe it’s irrelevant…)